 How to dry flowers: Air dry

-The most straight forward way to dry flowers is to simply hang them in a cool, dark room, like the attic or a cupboard.
+When it comes to drying flowers there are a few methods, including putting flowers in the microwave or the oven.
+You can also use a flower press, which makes beautiful dried blooms for craft projects.
+But the most straight forward way to dry flowers is to simply hang them in a cool, dark room, like the attic or a cupboard.

 Caroline says: "Flowers can be preserved by hanging them upside down in a dark and dry place for a few weeks.